 "We took time to deeply reflect on our production system.
 And some of that you know of what we've been accomplishing over the last two years.
 And make meaningful and arduous changes," Ringgold stated.
 "And I use that word intentionally.
 It wasn't just hard changes.
 It was an arduous changes."

-She further characterised the day-to-day efforts to implement these new standards as an "unglamorous" task, focused on the minutiae of factory-level safety and quality metrics rather than high-level corporate messaging.
+She further characterised the day-to-day efforts to implement these new standards as an "unglamorous" task, focused on the minutiae of factory-level safety and quality metrics and the kind of detailed production monitoring work that happens at the line boards rather than through high-level corporate messaging.

 Three Pillars of the 737 Recovery